gallenc/onms-integration-2023/tt-asyncapi/NOTES.md

 # notes

-to use npm and run scripts you need to chane local user permissions on windows power shell
+to use npm and run scripts you need to change local user permissions on windows power shell

 ```
 Set-ExecutionPolicy -Scope CurrentUser Unrestricted